Azure/opendigitaltwins-smartcities/README.md

 ## Key concepts

 Provide users with more context on the tools and services used in the sample.
 Explain some of the code that is being used and how services interact with each other.

+# Modeling guidelines
+Before creating new entities, [check if they exist already in the repo](https://github.com/Azure/opendigitaltwins-smartcities).
+You can look under each folder based on the use cases (e.g Environment, Mobility, etc.).

+To learn how to adopt the ontology for your project, refer to [How to use the ontology]().

+## Sytanx
+- Use English terms, preferably American English.
+- Use camel case syntax for attribute names (camelcase).
+- Entity Type names must start with a Capital letter, for example: Streetlight.
+- Use names and not verbs for Attributes of type Property.
+Example: totalSpotNumber, dateIssued
+- Use verbs for Relationship and optional an object, for example: hasStop, operatedBy

+## Data Types
+DTDL provides a full set of [primitive data types, along with support for a variety of complex schemas](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#schemas)

+## Validation
+Use the [DTDL Validator tool](https://docs.microsoft.com/en-us/samples/azure-samples/dtdl-validator/dtdl-validator/) to validate the model document to make sure the DTDL is valid.

 # Contributing